 Curtains or blinds?
 How about both?
 Doubling up is a great way of insulating your home and blocking draughts from getting anywhere near you.
 We would recommend using this solution in conjunction with another solution on this list as it doesn’t actually insulate your windows for winter but creates a barrier.
 By having blinds and curtains (thermal curtains and cellular shades are the best choices for this), you can also eliminate the cool air from reaching you.
 However, it will still enter your home, which can potentially lead to damp and mould issues in the spring.

-If you’re lucky, the short term insulation solutions for windows above will see you through one winter.
+If you’re lucky, the short-term insulation solutions for the windows above will see you through one winter.
 After that, you may have to clean up some sticking residue or enjoy your new blind and curtain combo.
-There are some long term solutions available, though.
+There are some long-term solutions available, though.
 Granted, these are a bit pricer, but once these insulation solutions are installed, you’ll never need to worry again.

-Secondary glazing is a second panel of glass that is installed into the window of period homes to keep draughts to a minimum.
-These can work very well for draughts, but they will not eliminate the problem completely.
 This means that if your window does have a draught, it will still have the draught after the secondary glazing is installed, but the second glass panel will block it from entering the home.
-This, of course, can cause mould and damp issues, just like some of the shorter term solutions above.
+This can cause mould and damp issues, just like some of the shorter-term solutions above.

 While secondary glazing is a good option, it doesn’t do the job completely.
-It can also make your windows a bit unsightly, which puts many homeowners off the idea altogether.
-This is actually why Chameleon doesn’t offer secondary glazing services; we think there is a better way.
+It can also make your windows a bit unsightly, putting many homeowners off the idea altogether.
+This is why Chameleon doesn’t offer secondary glazing services; we think there is a better way.

 We believe that double glazing your windows is the best insulation method in the long term.
 Yes, it’s the most expensive option on this list, but the benefits are well worth it.
-You will never need to cover your windows with bubble wrap, blinds or tapes ever again.
-The double glazing will also help keep your home cool in the summer.
+You will never need to replace your windows with bubble wrap, blinds or tapes.
+The double-glazed sash windows will also help keep your home cool in the summer and warm in winter.

 To insulate your windows properly, double glazing is the best option.
 If you think your windows can’t be double glazed, think again.

 Many of Chameleon’s customers have thought the same, yet, we do the window work other companies say is impossible.
-So, if you really want an insulation solution that is going to work year after year, get in touch with Chameleon today and find out more about our double glazing and draught-proofing services.
+So, if you really want an insulation solution that will work year after year, get in touch with Chameleon today and find out more about our double glazing and draught-proofing services.

 It is best to insulate your windows before the cold weather begins.
-It can be very difficult to tell which of your windows need to be protected during this time, of course.
-Still, using the smoke test above is a good way of identifying which windows will likely need to be insulated.
+It can be very difficult to tell which of your windows need to be protected during this time.
+Still, the smoke test above is a good way of identifying which windows will likely need to be insulated.

 Yes, it can.
-If you insulate your windows, even with the short term solutions, you may not need to turn your heating on as much as usual, which will save you some money and make your home more energy-efficient.
+If you insulate your windows, even with the short-term solutions, you may not need to turn your heating on as much as usual, saving you some money and making your home more energy-efficient.
 Double glazing can save you a ton of money, though.
-You only need to run your heating for a short period to feel the benefits of it, and the double glazing will lock the heat in your home for much longer as well.
-So, yes, insulating your windows is a great way of saving some money.
+You only need to run your heating for a short period to feel its benefits, and the double glazing will lock the heat in your home for much longer as well.
+So, insulating your windows is a great way of saving money.
 The more insulating you do, the more your wallet will benefit.